nuxt-modules/apollo/README.md

 * graphql
 * graphql-tag (important if you use *.gql files)

+In case of subscriptions:
+* apollo-link-ws
+* apollo-utilities
+* subscriptions-transport-ws

 You can add them with one command:
 ```
 npm install --save apollo-link-http graphql